 1. The total cost of starting and operating your type of restaurant.

-2. The breakdown of all costs—know the amount of money you need to pay for staff, rent, supplies, etc.
+2. The detailed breakdown of all the costs—know the amount of money you need to pay for staff, rent, supplies, ingredients etc.

-3. How you will secure the necessary capital—loans, self-funding, investors, etc.
+3. How you will secure the necessary capital—bank loans, self-funding, angel investors, VC etc.